Gender balance in politics

 How does the UK compare to other nations?

 While the UK has some way to go to achieve gender parity in parliament, it does rank fairly well in comparison to other nations.
-The UK parliament has the 38th highest proportion of women in the world, ranks 16th in Europe and is the third highest among G7 nations, behind France and Italy.
-Globally, just three nations, Rwanda, Cuba and Nicaragua, have female majority parliaments.
+The UK ranks 25th in the world for the proportion of women in the lower house of parliament – 11th in Europe – and has the highest proportion among G7 nations, up from third before the 2024 general election.

 Gender balance among ministers